bonsai-rx/sgen/docs/articles/basic-usage.md

 A few things worth noting in this example:

 - The schema file contains two definitions: `Person` and `Dog` that give rise to two operators (`Person` and `Dog`) in the generated code.
 - A third definition `PersonAndPet` is used to combine the two objects into a single record.
-This can be omitted as we will see later by using the `x-abstract` property.
 - The `--namespace` flag is used to specify the namespace of the generated code.
 This is useful to prevent name clashes between different schemas (e.g. `PersonAndDog.Person` and `Person` from the previous example).
 - Both `Person` and `Dog` are passed as references.
 If definitions are instead passed in-line (i.e. redefined each time), Bonsai.Sgen may not be able to correctly identify them as the same object, and may thus generate multiple classes of the same object.